-Several antiviral medicines are available to treat this d.
+Several antiviral medicines are available to treat Shingles.
 These medicines help shorten the length and severity of the illness.
 To be effective, these medicines must be started as soon as possible after the rash appears.
-Thus, people who have or think they have shingles should call Dr. Lily as soon as possible to discuss treatment options.
+Thus, people who have or think they have shingles should call our office as soon as possible to discuss treatment options.

 Pain medicine may have relieve pain caused by shingles; however, shingles-related pain varies.
 Wet compresses, calamine lotion, and oatmeal baths may help relieve itching.

 The tingling or burning associated with the shingles rash can last weeks after the shingles rash has resolved.
-If pain, itch, tingling, or numbness persists beyond three months, please call us so you can be evaluated by Dr. Lily or one of our other healthcare providers.
+If pain, itch, tingling, or numbness persists beyond three months, please call us so you can be evaluated by one of our other healthcare providers.